Sid Smith front page

 His Schubert song and Mozart air

-Make double-decker drivers stare.
+Make double-decker drivers stare,

 And braking hard on Blackpool Road,